Great Teacher Resource – A Must See!

 Who will participate?

-As a teacher, team, grade, department or school, decide which students will be doing science or inventors projects this year.
+As a teacher, team, grade, department, or school, decide which students will be doing science or inventors projects this year.
 Will projects be required?
 If so, for who?
 The entire school?
-An entire grade level?
+A whole grade level?
 One or two classes?
 Only the chemistry students?
 Only the honors students?

 Who will you recruit as judges?

 - Recruit the help of your PTO.
 Start by asking for volunteers within your school community.
-Local science organizations, clubs and universities are also helpful.
-Members of the Scientists Society of Southwest Florida are available to serve as judges as well.
+Local science organizations, clubs, and universities are also helpful.
+Members of the Scientists Society of Southwest Florida can also serve as Science Fair judges.

-- Students can participate in judging their peers.
-Judging Circles can be created with approximately six to twelve projects.
+- Inventor Fair Students can participate in judging their peers.
+Judging Circles can be created with approximately six projects.
 Students in the circle present to each other and select the winner(s).
-Different group winners repeat the process.
+Ideally, one or more adult moderators guide the discussions.
 A minimum of six projects are selected to go to Regional Competition.

-Who will serve on your Scientific Review Committee?
+Who will serve on your Scientific Review Committee for STEM-Related Projects?

-What are your goals for your student’s invention projects and for your school fair?
+What are your goals for your student’s invention projects and your school fair?

 It is important to outline your goals and secure the support of your school administration.
 Invention projects easily align with Florida’s Next Generation Sunshine State Standards (NGSSS) and provide real-world applications.